 However and wherever you choose to deploy your components, you will need to make sure you have enough resources for the components to run effectively.
 The sizes you need will largely depend on your use case.
-If you plan to join a single peer to several high volume channels, it will need much more CPU and memory than if you only plan to join to a single channel.
+If you plan to join a single peer to several high volume channels, it will need much more CPU and memory than a peer a user plans to join to a single channel.
 As a rough estimate, plan to dedicate approximately three times the resources to a peer as you plan to allocate to a single ordering node (as you will see below, it is recommended to deploy at least three and optimally five nodes in an ordering service).
 Similarly, you should need approximately a tenth of the resources for a CA as you will for a peer.
 You will also need to add storage to your cluster (some cloud providers may provide storage) as you cannot configure Persistent Volumes and Persistent Volume Claims without storage being set up with your cloud provider first.
-The use of persistent storage ensures that data such as MSPs, ledgers, and installed chaincodes are not stored on the container filesystem, preventing them from being destroyed if the containers are destroyed.